 Traditional Brick-and-Mortar

-In a traditional setup, products are typically sent to a central distribution center, then dispersed to regional warehouses or directly to stores.
-Delays at any point—at the port, in customs, or on the road—can mean empty shelves and unhappy shoppers.
-With strong visibility, you can track each shipment as it moves from the manufacturer to your distribution center and then on to the store.
+In a traditional retail setup, products move from manufacturers to a central distribution center and then disperse to regional warehouses or directly to store locations.
+Any delay at any point in this chain—at the port, in customs, or on the road—can translate directly to empty shelves and unhappy shoppers.
+With strong supply chain visibility, retailers can track each shipment as it moves through this network, anticipate arrival windows accurately, and schedule receiving labor efficiently.
+Proactive management of customs clearance timelines is particularly critical for imported merchandise with fixed seasonal selling windows.

 Omni-Channel